 While you focus on your treatment and recovery, your attorney is focused on protecting your legal rights.
 This may sound simple, but your attorney must identify and anticipate legal issues.
 By doing so, they can effectively oppose any possible barriers to your recovery.
 There are a great many tasks involved in preparing for settlement and/or trial.

 To protect you from a flood of requests and demands from the opposing party, your attorney will notify all opposing parties and that all future contacts or communication must come through the attorney’s office.
 This relieves a great deal of stress for you.
-It also allows a personal injury attorney to keep track of communications and insurance claims, injury prognosis, medical treatment and bills, and other information critical to your case.
+It also allows a personal injury attorney to keep track of communications and insurance claims, injury prognosis, treatments and bills, and other information critical to your case.

 Part of preparing for settlement and trial is doing an investigation of the case and performing discovery.
 Investigating the case may involve hiring expert witnesses.
 Serious and catastrophic injuries can have a profound effect on your life going forward.
 They usually involve complex diagnosis, treatment, and prognosis.
-Your attorney has the resources to locate and hire qualified medical experts to analyze your medical condition and assess future treatments and impairments.
+Your attorney has the resources to locate and hire qualified experts to analyze your condition and assess future treatments and impairments.

 If you have been injured in a car accident, your lawyer will typically request a copy of your auto policy or other relevant policies from your insurance companies so that they can review all available coverage.

 Your lawyer will also need additional documents to support your case.
-Your legal team will obtain medical records and request narrative medical reports from your treating physicians.
+Your legal team will obtain doctors records and request narrative medical reports from your treating physicians.
 These describe the nature of your injuries, as well as treatment and prognosis.
 These reports can help establish whether you can return to your previous work or if you will have permanent impairments.

 To evaluate your damages, your attorney also needs confirmation from your employer of any income lost because of your injuries.
-If your case involves a potential for substantial future medical treatment and wage losses, your attorney may hire an economist to project these costs.
+If your case involves a potential for substantial future treatment costs and wage losses, your attorney may hire an economist to project these costs.